 This Privacy Statement (“Statement”) describes how the Company (“Company,” “we,” or “us”) treats personal information on our websites and online platforms (collectively “Websites”).
+Your use of our Websites is predicated on your agreement with this Statement, and so, if. you do not agree with this Statement, then please do not use our Websites.
 This Statement does not apply to information collected or used for employment-related purposes.
 The Company has separate, internal privacy practices and notices with regard to personal information that is collected from prospective, current, and former employees and job applicants.

 Types Of Information We Collect